• Home

 Picture

-Think about what color tree you prefer and needle length.
-Do you like long needle or short needle?
+Think about what color tree you prefer and needle length when selecting the perfect live Christmas tree.
+Do you like long needles or short needles?
 Do you enjoy a fragrant tree?

 Picture